Insighter2k/Kup-Translator/README.md

 - [x] .NET C# Language Version 7.1+

 # How does it work
-Execute the executable with parameters and you it will do the work for you.
+Execute the executable with parameters and it will do the work for you.

 ## Parameters
 -file => Setting the target filename.
 Example: -file:"C:\temp\XYZ.kup" **Required**